-With this experience, you should be able to return to a red wine tasting and be able to recognize the tannins.
+With this experience, you should be able to return to a red wine tasting and have the ability to recognize the tannins.

 High Tannin Red Wines

-Many styles of wine are considered to be high in tannins and quite often this coincides with 'full-bodied' red wines.
+Many styles of wine are considered to be high in tannins.
+Quite often, this coincides with what is described as "full-bodied" red wines.
 While one wine of the same varietal can be more or less tannic due to its production, you will generally find that these are high tannin wines: